Port of Ravenna

 The Port of Ravenna (Porto di Ravenna) is an Italian seaport on the North Adriatic Sea in Ravenna, Italy.
 It is one of the top twenty Italian ports and top forty European ports.

 Overview

 The port of Ravenna is the main port of Emilia-Romagna.

-The European Commission has appointed the Ravenna seaport "Core port" of the TEN-T Networks.
+The European Commission has appointed the Ravenna seaport the "core port" of the Trans-European Transport Networks (TEN-T) Networks.

-The docks are mainly on a canal that connects the town centre of Ravenna (which is inland) to the sea which is 12 km away.
+The docks are mainly on a canal that connects the town centre of Ravenna (which is inland) to the sea, which is 12 km away.

 The offshore breakwaters are in the little towns of Porto Corsini and Marina di Ravenna.

 It hosts shipyards, multipurpose terminals, bulk cargo terminals and a containerized cargo terminal.
 There are also a big passenger and cruise lines terminal and the biggest marinas of the Adriatic Sea.

-There are regular ferry lines to Catania, Brindisi, Igoumenitsa.
+There are regular ferry lines to Catania, Brindisi, and Igoumenitsa.

 History

 It was established thousands of years ago.
 In fact the Ravenna military and trade seaports are pictured in the opposite walls of S. Apollinare Nuovo, a church built in Ravenna by Theodoric the Great.

 In 31 BC, Emperor Augustus founded near Ravenna the military harbor of Classe.